The reason goes something like this:

 Obesity occurs for a wide variety of reasons.
 Science tells us that when people eat more calories than they use, their bodies store the leftover calories as fat.
 But what if it’s not that simple?

-With a procedure like the gastric sleeve (Sleeve Gastrectomy), you can lose up to 80% of your excess weight, putting obesity and fatigue behind you for good.
-Use these tips to help you fight obesity despite any fatigue.
-Keep yourself accountable and achieve weight loss goals by scheduling a virtual (web-based) consultation with bariatric surgeon Dr. Moein.
+Use these tips to help you fight obesity, despite any fatigue you may feel.
+Keep yourself accountable and achieve your weight loss goals by scheduling a virtual (web based) consultation with bariatric surgeon, Dr. Moein.
 This is your first step to losing weight for life!

-Call (310) 807-1735 and choose the best time.
+Call (310) 861-4093 and choose a time that works best for you.